pneff93/cfk-clients-oauth/README.md

 # Build image (fatJar needs to be located in main folder)
 docker build -t kafkaproducer .

-# And tag to the built image
+# Tag the built image
 docker tag kafkaproducer <aks-name>.azurecr.io/kafkaproducer:0.1.0

 # Push the image to the registry via